Share this link via

 A wider subject choice

-High-school learners can now extend their subject choices beyond what is offered at our school.
+High school learners can now extend their subject choices beyond what is offered at our school.
 Learners can choose from a wide range of subjects, and classes will take place during the school day in the form of live lessons with teachers.
 These subjects can be seen as an extension of our enhanced curriculum from which our learners already benefit.
+Learners remain enrolled at our school, assessments and examinations still take place, and all marks reflect on their regular progress report.
+They also still write the IEB examination in Grade 12.
 Find out which subjects are available, and gain more information about this personalised learning experience.

 For further details on each scholarship, please contact us.